 them.
 I don't want drummers to see my drums, I want them to hear them.
 I get a

 lot of correspondence here, and I "hear" that all of the time.
 That always

 What type of heads do your drums ship with?

 All 15" drums are shipping with the Evans G1/300.
 Remo heads on 15" drums are by request.
 All other drums ship with a Remo Ambassador/Hazy, or the Evans G1/300.
 If you have a special request...I can certainly put the head that you would like on the drum.
 I have worked with all types of heads a great deal, and it is interesting to hear from players why they use the heads that they do.

 Can I have a different strainer put on my drum?

 Absolutely.
 All of the drums, with the exception of the 4 x 15, ship with the DW Mag.
-The other two that I work with and offer are the Trick GS007.
+The other one that I work with and offer is the Trick GS007.
 It is excellent, reliable, and is one of the best pieces of hardware ever made.
 The 4 x 15 drums ship with the Gibraltar Piccolo Strainer.
 Please do notify me beforehand if possible if you would like to add a different strainer.
 There is a $35.00 charge for this, the upcharge is at exact cost.